mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ### 5.2 Design and implementation

-There are different bidding models, ranges and methods to be set in Smart Bidding.
-The goal is to assign the network resource to the highest bidder.
-The design and functionality of the Smart Bidding process is proposed in [Figure 4](#fig4).
-Sensors/end devices bid on one single downlink channel out of the eight available on the LPWAN Gateway.
-The Smart Bidding code sensors/end devices are hosted on the cloud code, enabling them to place a bid.
-The LPWAN Gateway then provides the status of the network and provides resources to the sensors/end devices.
+There are different metrics, ranges and methods relevant to PoP.
+The goal is to allocate the MXC validation to the most stable and committed miner.
+The design and functionality of the PoP is proposed in [Figure 4](#fig4).
+Sensors/end devices pay for the services like Proof-of-Location, NFT and AI after they purchased the device provisioning tags.
+This influx of payment and service fees will need to be distributed to all miners globally depending on the PoP design, and this means that all miners in every corner of the world can enjoy the validation of the network if they maintain this Web3.0 infrastructure.

-In the example illustrated in in Figure 4, there are three sensors/end devices are bidding on one single channel for the downlink resource.
-The sensor on the right doesn’t participate in the auction due to the specification of its code.
+In the example illustrated in in Figure 4, there are validation results need to be distributed to MXC multi-token miners thanks to the payment of the network services.
+Meta-XP will check whether some miners are eligible to participate, if not then the miner has to accumulate more Meta-XP in order to see the validation results.
-Let’s say this is due to the sensor that is used for a minor purpose, e.g. to monitor a garbage can or electricity meter, so the downlink confirmation can acceptably be lost.
-This leaves the other two devices to bid for the downlink.
+If the validation result is good, the miner can choose what token they like to receive as results.
-In this case, the door lock wins the auction.
-Should the downlink arrive, the payment is then automatically sent from the sensor wallet to the Gateway wallet which provided the resource.
+In MXC case, miners can receive MXC as validation results and participate in the MXC governance like referendum, election of supernodes.

-Usually one Gateway offers eight channels for the sensors/end devices to bid and the prices change dynamically due to the status of the Gateway, or alternatively, the willingness of the sensors.
+Usually the different kinds of token users choose, like MXC , DHX and BTC, the much more robust network we will see since there are multiple assets staked and bonded.

 <a name="fig4"> </a>

 <figure>
   <img
-    src="./images/fig4_mxp_smart_bidding.png"
+    src="./images/fig4_mxp_pop.png"
-    alt="MXP-smart-bidding"
+    alt="MXP-pop"
     width="70%"
   />
 </figure>